Why SMART Goals Work Better Than Regular Goals

 - “I studied every day” → I am disciplined

-Regular goals don’t provide this kind of reinforcement because they’re too vague to consistently complete or measure.
-There’s no clear “win” moment that your brain can register.
+Regular goals don’t create this type of reinforcement because they’re often too vague to measure or consistently complete.
+There’s no clear moment of success for your brain to recognize.

-SMART goals, on the other hand, turn actions into clear, repeatable proof of identity.
-And over time, that proof matters more than motivation.
+SMART goals, however, turn actions into clear, repeatable evidence of who you are becoming.
+And over time, that evidence becomes more powerful than motivation.

 Identity is what drives long-term behavior.
-Once you start seeing yourself a certain way, your actions tend to follow that belief far more reliably than motivation ever could.
+Once you begin to see yourself a certain way, your actions tend to follow that belief much more reliably than motivation ever will.

 Common Mistake: Treating SMART Goals as Too Rigid

-One common misconception is that SMART goals are strict or limiting.
-But that’s not really the intention behind them.
+One common misunderstanding is that SMART goals are restrictive or inflexible.
+But that’s not really their purpose.

-Still, people sometimes run into issues when they:
+Even so, people sometimes run into problems when they:

 - Set too many SMART goals at once

-- Treat them like rigid rules instead of practical guides
+- Treat them like strict rules instead of practical guidelines

-When that happens, the system starts to feel heavier than helpful.
+When that happens, the system can start to feel more overwhelming than helpful.

 The best SMART goals are: